-Utility Billing Import and Export
+Utility Billing Import and Export (Legacy)

 Rentec Direct property management software has support to automate your interaction with utility billing service providers such as ista.
 The process is a 2-step process and can be done either by the property management staff or the billing service company if you provide them a login to your software.

 Step 1 - Provide your billing service provider with a file of your tenant data.

 - Go to Settings, Utilities, and choose 'Download Utility Billing Data'

 - Configure your export with the following 3 options:

 Output Format: Choose your billing vendor.
 We currently already support 'ista'; however, if you have an alternate vendor, please let us know and we would be happy to work with them also.

 Properties to include: Select which properties you wish to export tenant data for.
 Any properties the billing service vendor bills on your behalf should be selected.

 Days after move-out to bill: All tenants (except deleted tenants) will show on the report.
 To tell the billing service vendor to not bill expired tenants that have moved out X days ago, specify a value here for how many days.
 For instance, if left at the default of 30 days, any tenants who moved out greater than 30 days ago would not be billed.

 - Choose 'Download Report' and save the report to a location on your computer.
 You can then provide this file to your billing service vendor.